sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The CIDR that will be used to assign IP addresses to the VPN clients when connected
+The network CIDR that will be used to assign IP addresses to the VPN clients when connected.

 ### Constraints